filefoxper/use-agent-reducer/docs/api.md

 This is a React `Context.Provider` component, it is used to help passing an `Agent` object to a child component deep site in its children tree.

-`agent-reducer@3.2.0` has add a new feature for updating state synchronously by using, it allows you not use `react Context`, so this api is not recommend now.
+`agent-reducer@3.2.0` has add a new feature for updating state synchronously by using a same model, and this feature is not dependent on `react Context`, so this api is not recommend now.
 You can see how to use it [here](/tutorial?id=new-features).

 ```typescript
 interface Props{